Railways in Melbourne: Stony Point line and metropolitan V/Line services

 Stony Point line services operate as shuttles from Frankston station with passengers to and from Flinders Street required to change trains.
 It is the only non-electrified line operated by Metro Trains, with services being operated using Sprinter diesel multiple units leased from V/Line.

-Melton (Ballarat line) and Wyndham Vale (Geelong line) services are operated by V/Line and depart from Southern Cross, but are within the metropolitan ticketing zone.
-Bacchus Marsh/Melton/Ballarat trains stop at Cobblebank, Rockbank, Caroline Springs, Deer Park and Ardeer.
+Wyndham Vale (Geelong line) services are operated by V/Line and depart from Southern Cross, but are within the metropolitan ticketing zone.
 Wyndham Vale/Geelong trains also stop at Ardeer and Deer Park, along with Tarneit.
 Only Wyndham Vale and Ballarat trains stop at Ardeer, not Geelong trains.

 5 morning peak and 3 afternoon peak trains operate to and from Wyndham Vale.
 One weekday morning service and numerous football services operate to Wyndham Vale.

-After the Ballarat Line Upgrade was completed on the 1st of January 2021, during the week, Melton sees services every 20 minutes.
-This includes the every 40 minutes off peak from trains to/from Ballarat.
-During the peak, Melton services only stop at Cobblebank, Caroline Springs, Ardeer, Sunshine and Footscray, where as Ballarat (Wendouree) trains stop at all other stations including Sunshine and Footscray, but not Melton.
-A shuttle service runs from Caroline Springs to Rockbank for anyone willing to travel to Ballarat.
-On the weekend, all services are every hour.

 Sunbury services used to also be operated by V/Line until 2012 when the electrical network was extended to Sunbury and these trains also stopped at Diggers Rest; Sunbury passengers can still catch V/Line trains to or from Bendigo.
 The redundant carriages were moved onto Bacchus Marsh services instead.
 V/Line trains used to also operate to Donnybrook, stopping at Craigieburn but since the electrical network was extended to Craigieburn in 2007, trains have stopped terminating at Donnybrook.